hazelcast/hazelcast-ra/README.md

 To use a Hazelcast Client, modify the ```client``` property in the ra.xml file so its set to true.
 Also please make sure to configure a correct hazelcast client config file.

+### Reset for Non-rollbackable Local Transactions

+When a thread finishes without calling commit or rollback because of an error, the transaction context is leaked in the `LocalTransaction`.
+Calling `rollback` from another thread is not possible because Hazelcast transactions do not span multiple threads.
+Although resources (obtained locks) will be released automatically after timeout, this `LocalTransaction` cannot be used.
+In such a scenario, `HazelcastTransaction#reset` method can be used to reset the transaction.

 # Known Issues

 - There is a regression in JBoss EAP 6.1.0 causing failure during Hazelcast Resource Adapter deployment.
 The issue is fixed in JBoss EAP 6.1.1.
 Please see <a href="https://bugzilla.redhat.com/show_bug.cgi?id=976294" target="_blank">this</a> for additional details.